imnemo/buffer-factory/README.md

 ## Implementation

-If `Buffer.from` is accessible, this module is preffered to use it.
+`Buffer.from` is preffered to be used when it's accessible.

 `Buffer.from` is added from v5.10.0, as the api document shows.
 But some node version, v4.2.6 for example, `Buffer.from` is a function, however, there is an error when you call `Buffer.from(string, encoding)`(error like `hex is not function`).
 So I also take the node version into account.